Elizabeth Bishop

 In search of answers himself, Dyer purchases a discounted copy of Elizabeth Bishop’s poetry at a nearby bookstore and pauses over her poem “Questions of Travel.”
 It is a moment all readers know well.
 A moment of synchronicity where we feel we were fated to open a book and read words which transect present preoccupations.

-As summer draws nigh with its travel plans, I see new wisdom in Bishop’s poem myself.
+As summer grinds on with all its travel plans, I see new wisdom in Bishop’s poem myself.
 Dyer’s synchronicity becomes mine, yet another variation of the reader-writer transaction that ripples out to the forever-shores of reading.
-I especially love Bishop’s comparison of strange lands to a stage (“Is it right to be watching strangers in a play /
+I especially love Bishop’s comparison of strange lands to a stage (“Is it right to be watching strangers in a play /in this strangest of theaters?”), as if the “real” of distant places is actually the “make-believe” to our foreign eyes–if only because our eyes cannot otherwise make sense of them and feel a need to write our own narratives.

 Or maybe we don’t want to make sense of them at all.
 Maybe travel becomes the essence of escape that way.
-Thus, the strangers we see in a distant land become storybook cutouts from the distant land of our nostalgic pasts–ones that never really existed and still don’t, only we will them into existence as a panacea for all that hectors us in the hellbent of our modern lives.
+Thus, the strangers we see in a distant land become storybook cutouts from the distant land of our nostalgic pasts–ones that never really existed and still don’t, only we will them into existence as a panacea for all that hectors us in the hellbent humdrum of our daily lives.

 As you read (or reread) Bishop, consider your own restless roots.
 See if you can find the “why” in yourself, photograph it, maybe, and look at it later, marveling at how different it looks from the perspective of time and experience.